 The outsole of the Saucony Triumph ISO 2 features iBR+ technology.
 The lightweight material is made of special rubber that adds extra padding underfoot.
 The shoe also features XT-900 technology which is a carbon rubber that provides good traction underfoot.
 The material also protects the outsole from regular wear and tear.

 The shoe's new TRI-FLEX tread pattern shows up in a zig-zag formation present in the forefoot.
 The updated outsole provides more flexibility than before thanks to the new tread formation.

 The Saucony Triumph ISO 2 has a fairly thick midsole.
 In this new version of the shoe, EVERUN technology has been utilized to provide more responsive cushioning and better impact protection.
 The new material also helps to ensure a more natural

 movement of the foot.
-The cushion feels fresh even towards the end of a long run and provides ample feedback for the wearer.
+The cushion continues to provide energy-return even at the end of a run and after months of training.

 The EVERUN material has been placed just under the insole and in the shoe's heel.
 The material is similar to Adidas Boost

 foam.
 In the heel of the shoe, you can see the bright green EVERUN cushion material.
 Most of the impact protection for the wearer, though, comes from the full-length EVA foam cushioning.
 Heel strikers will get the most out of the EVERUN cushioning since its heavily concentrated in that area.